jfxia/url2pdf/README.md

-### Extract the content contained in multiple web page links and convert it into a PDF file.
+### Extract the content contained in multiple web page links and convert to PDF files.

 -The web page URLs are saved in **links.txt**.